beeware/lektor-i18n-plugin/README.md

 ### Non-english content

-Thanx to a limitation of msginit it's not so easy to translate a website with default language set to anything but english.
+Thanks to a limitation of `msginit` it's not so easy to translate a website with default language set to anything but English.

 So if your default content language is not english, you will have to edit the first `contents-en.po` file and remove the translations (by hand ?)...